Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Eye Movement Desensitization and Reprocessing (EMDR)

 Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic approach commonly used to address trauma, but it can also benefit teens with schizophrenia.
-EMDR schizophrenia therapy helps individuals process distressing experiences, reduce anxiety, and manage intrusive thoughts by using guided eye movements during therapy sessions.
+EMDR as schizophrenia therapy helps teenagers process distressing experiences, reduce anxiety, and manage intrusive thoughts by using guided eye movements.

 Family and Group Therapy